 Pleomorphic rhabdomyosarcoma is a type of rhabdomyosarcoma, and is the least common, accounting for only 5% of all rhabdomyosarcomas.
-Unlike embryonal and pleomorphic types, these tumours occur in adults over the age of 40 years1, and are difficult to distinguish from other pleomorphic sarcomas such as malignant fibrous histiocytomas 2.
+Unlike embryonal and pleomorphic types, these tumors occur in adults over the age of 40 years 1, and are difficult to distinguish from other pleomorphic sarcomas such as malignant fibrous histiocytomas 2.

 Some publications divide into 3 specific types

 - classic: predominantly atypical pleomorphic polygonal rhabdomyoblasts (PRMB) in sheets